 Quickstart

 Getting started with mogenius is easy.
-Here's a walkthrough of the most important steps for setting up a project on mogenius and deploying your first application on your Kubernetes cluster.
+Here’s a walkthrough of the most important steps for connecting your cluster and creating a workspace.

 1. Sign up